What is an insurance write-off?

 Category A: scrap only.
 For cars so badly damaged they should be crushed and never re-appear on the road.
 Even salvageable parts must be destroyed.

 Category B: body shell should be crushed.
 Signifies extensive damage, although some parts are salvageable.
 Should never re-appear on road, although reclaimed parts can be used in other road-going vehicles.

 Category C: the vehicle is repairable but the costs exceed the vehicle’s value.
 Can re-appear on road.

-These can represent a bargain, if they are priced accordingly.
-An older car can be repaired to an acceptable standard at a lower cost than that dictated by an insurance company’s exacting standards.
-These cars will provide many more years of good service at a great-value price – just so long as the buyer is aware of their past.
+Cars in the latter two categories can sometimes represent a bargain, if they are priced accordingly.
+An older car can be repaired to an acceptable standard at a lower cost than that dictated by an insurance company’s standards – especially if used parts or cheaper labour are used.

 Suffering an accident that leads to a vehicle write-off is distressing.
-But unwittingly purchasing a written-off vehicle and paying over the odds for it is painful too.
+But unwittingly purchasing a written-off vehicle and paying more than market value for it is painful too.